Mont Granier via the Porte de l'Alpette and the Pas de la Porte

 Difficulty:

 This hike does not present any major difficulties.
-There are a few cables and ladder rungs on the climb up to Pas des Barres, but it is easy to do without them.
-However, it is still rated Very Difficult because it is more physically demanding and just as "challenging" as the classic route up Mont Granier via Pas des Barres and La Balme à Colon.
+There are a few cables and ladder rungs on the ascent of the Pas des Barres, but it is easy to manage without them.
+However, it is still rated Very Difficult as it is more physically demanding and just as ‘challenging’ as the classic route up Mont Granier via the Pas des Barres and the Balme à Colon.

-The estimated time is a little overestimated; you should allow around 7 hours of walking, not including breaks.
+The estimated time is slightly overestimated; allow for around 7 hours of walking, not including breaks.
 The elevation gain is closer to 1,450m than 1,600m.

-The route is always clear and very well marked (yellow markings).
+The route is clear throughout and very well signposted (yellow markings).

 Equipment: